microsoft/AcademicContent/Workshop/19. Blockchain on Azure/Blockchain on Azure HOL.md

 	_Saving MetaMask recovery information_

 1. Return to the Azure Portal.
-Click **Resource groups** in the ribbon on the left, and then click the resource group that you created for the Ethereum blockchain network in [Exercise 1](#Exercise1).
+Click **Resource groups** in the ribbon on the left, and then click the resource group that you created for the Ethereum network in [Exercise 1](#Exercise1).

 	![Opening the resource group](Images/open-resource-group.png)